nmbooker/VIMonad/README.md

 # VIMonad

+ABANDONED - Attempt to get this working under Ubuntu 18.04 abandoned, but you can take a look at progress so far

 VIMonad is a fork of XMonad that manages windows in a modal way like that in VIM.
 Some of the features include

 * [Split layout](#layout): a 3-level nested layout that divides each workspace into a grid of rectangular areas each containing unlimited number of tabs (like [Notion](http://notion.sourceforge.net/), with added advantage of dynamic resizing)